Skip to main content

 });

-Now, using underscore.js, I can remove the contains function and utilise its built in contains function, which makes the whole code more clean and neat when searching for a particular socket ID in the room list:
+With Underscore.js, I can scrap the custom contains function and use its built-in version.
+The whole thing becomes cleaner when searching for a particular socket ID in the room list:

 if (_.contains(room.people, socket.id)) {